-Service users / Customers Yes Legal / regulatory requirements Yes
+Legal / regulatory requirements Yes

-Council staff No

-No Capital programme INO
+Capital programme No

-Partners Yes Work location / building No
+Work location / building No

-Other Council Services No Contracts / procurement Yes
+Contracts / procurement Yes

-Corporate (enabling) support No Information technology (IT) No
+Information technology (IT) No

-Other (specify) No Other (specify) No
+Other (specify) No

 Without increasing council stock for temporary accommodation purposes B&B hotel accommodation will remain a significant supplier of emergency accommodation.
 Hotel accommodation is inappropriate for use beyond short-term emergency accommodation.
 Government can consider sanctions where families are accommodated within Bed & Breakfast accommodation in excess of 6 weeks.
 Failure to seek alternatives to hotel accommodation may see funding sanctions.
 Increasing council stock for temporary accommodation purposes will minimise the need to use hotel accommodation and will be eligible for Welfare & Exchequer colleagues to reclaim all the Housing Benefit costs and greatly minimise pressure on General Fund through a reduced HB Subsidy Loss.